isabella232/laravel-share-dialog-docs/docs/Usage.md

 {APP_URL}/share-dialog/{entity_name}/{entity_id}
 ```

-For example, to open a share dialog for your project model with id 123, run the following:
+For example, to open a share dialog for your project model with id 123, visit:

 ```
 {APP_URL}/share-dialog/projects/123